owensmiley/intro-tutorials/README.md

 [Recording](https://drive.google.com/file/d/1zf6RZSQ0y5zTI7bTOm25r7TGlSBspZ2Y/view?usp=sharing)

 Checkpoints will be submitted by uploading your work to a repository on your own account.
 See the file `checkpoint_setup.md` for help on how to set this up.
+** correction: in the video, I create a private repository but make yours public!
+Otherwise we can't check that you did them :(

 ## Tutorial 1: Python and Command Line Basics